 - Add in a couple of chopped carrots to make carrot and parsnip soup

-- Add in a teaspoon of curry powder at the same time as the garlic to make curried parsnip soup
+- Add in a few teaspoons of curry powder at the same time as the garlic to make curried parsnip soup

 - Add in a teaspoon of grated ginger at the same time as the garlic to make parsnip and ginger soup